tiprankstipranks

 Goodwill, Intangibles and Long-Lived Assets

-At December 31, 2022, goodwill, intangibles, and long-lived assets represented approximately 34% of our total assets.
+At December 31, 2025, goodwill, intangibles, and long-lived assets represented approximately 33% of our total assets.
 The recoverability of goodwill, indefinite lived intangibles, and long-lived assets is evaluated at least annually and when events or changes in circumstances indicate that the carrying amounts may not be recoverable.
 The identification and measurement of goodwill impairment involves the estimation of the fair value of our reporting unit and contains uncertainty because management must use judgment in determining appropriate assumptions to be used in the measurement of fair value.
-The estimates of fair value of our reporting unit, indefinite lived intangibles, and long-lived assets are based on the best information available as of the date of the assessment and incorporates management's assumptions about expected future cash flows and contemplates other valuation techniques.
+The estimates of fair value of our reporting unit, indefinite lived intangibles, and long-lived assets are based on the best information available as of the date of the assessment and incorporate management’s assumptions about expected future cash flows and contemplates other valuation techniques.
 Future cash flows can be affected by changes in the industry, a declining economic environment, or market conditions.
 We cannot assure you that we will not suffer material impairments to goodwill, intangibles, or long-lived assets in the future.

 Accounting & Financial Operations - Risk 2